Last updated: 19th November 2020

-From September 2020, thousands of homeowners across England will be able to get a voucher worth up to £5,000 (or £10,000 for those on low incomes) to pay towards the cost of energy-efficient home improvements, through the Green Homes Grant scheme.
+From 30th September 2020, thousands of homeowners and residential landlords across England can get a voucher worth up to £5,000 (or £10,000 for those on low incomes) to pay towards the cost of energy-efficient home improvements, through the Green Homes Grant scheme.

-Right now, homeowners are planning the green jobs they’d like to have done using the grant by connecting with tradespeople for quotes, advice and inspiration.
-With 140,000 jobs expected to be up for grabs across England, here are some actions that you can take now to make sure that you’re ready for the increase in new work.
+Right now, homeowners and landlords are booking the green jobs they’d like to have done using the grant, and this includes connecting with tradespeople for quotes, advice and inspiration.
+With 100,000 Green Homes Grant jobs expected to be up for grabs across England, here are some actions that you can take now to make sure that you’re ready for the increase in new work.

 Improve your online presence

-Now that lockdown’s easing, people are investing the savings that they made on commuting and leisure activities into improving their homes.
+Now that lockdown’s easing, people are investing their savings from commuting and leisure activities into improving their homes.

-You can make sure that you’re at the forefront of their minds for this work by having a strong online presence, which includes:
+You can make sure that you’re at the forefront of their minds for this work by having a strong online presence.
+This includes:

 - Showcasing your work on social media.
-By doing this, you’ll expand your reach – it only takes one connection to share your work for it to be seen by someone who’s in the market for some home improvement work.
-You can share any positive ratings that you get on Rated People directly to social media with our new social sharing feature.
+By doing this, you’ll expand your reach.
+It only takes one connection to share your work for it to be seen by someone who’s in the market for home improvement work.
+You can share the positive ratings that you get on Rated People directly to social media with our new sharing feature.